cdot/Squirrel/README.md

 * If you have your own web server:
  * If it supports WebDAV, use `WebDAVStore`
  * If you have a web server (e.g. Apache, nginx, lighttpd etc) with CGI and a back-end script that supports PUT requests, you can use `HttpServerStore`
-* If you want your own web server but don't want to bother installing Apache/nginx etc:
+* If you want your own internet-accessible machine but don't want to bother installing Apache/nginx etc:
- * If you have `node.js` on your server host, you can use `HttpServerStore` withthe included `node.js.server.js`
+ * If you have `node.js` on your server host, you can use `HttpServerStore` withthe included `web_server.js`
 * If you prefer to use a publicly available service, use `GoogleDriveStore` (not available in China)
 * If you don't want to use an online store, you can use `LocalStorageStore`, which simulates the online store in the browser.
-Howver you won't be able to share your store with other devices.
+However you won't be able to share your store with other devices.

 ### GoogleDriveStore
 You must be logged in to Google in the browser for this to work.
 The